GamerCleanVic/iconswpsofdistros/README.md

 # IconsWPsOfDistros
-Ícons and Wallpapers of distros Linux, BSDs and UNIX.
+Icons and Wallpapers of distros Linux, BSDs and UNIX.